 As of the report date, Methanex was meeting or exceeding all current performance requirements in the CEA.
-The majority of the CEA performance requirements will become applicable in future years.

 MODULE X SOLUTIONS

 Modular building manufacturing facility Project announced in 2014 Caddo Parish

 Module X Solutions committed to a \$7.4 million capital investment at a facility owned by the City of Shreveport, Louisiana creating 357 new direct jobs with average salaries of \$49,800, plus benefits, by 2019.